billowdev/gohexa/README.md

 # Get started

+gohexa is a robust code generator tailored for Golang projects, particularly useful when working with REST APIs using GORM and Fiber v2.
+Designed to streamline the development process, gohexa leverages the Hexagonal Architecture to help you efficiently scaffold and organize your applications.
+With gohexa, you can quickly set up new projects, modules, and components using well-defined templates that follow best practices in software design.
+It integrates seamlessly with GORM for database interactions and Fiber v2 for high-performance web frameworks, ensuring that your REST API development is both rapid and structured.
+This tool simplifies complex tasks, enabling you to focus on building features rather than managing boilerplate code.

 ## Setup environment variables for `gohexa` CLI

 in each platform and run your CLI tool using those variables, you can follow these platform-specific instructions.
 Here's how you can do it: